Gratiot Integrated Health Network

 Program Goals: The goal of Psychiatric Program services is to assist individuals to become self-reliant and improve the quality of their lives through the evaluation and treatment of affective, behavioral and perceptual disorders.
 These conditions are precipitating circumstances that prompt individuals to seek help or serve as a rationale for a referral.
-Psychiatric services are provided by Medical Doctors specializing in the practice of Psychiatry and are matched to individual needs through the person-centered planning process that may evolve through the course of treatment to meet the changing needs of the individual.
+Psychiatric services are provided by Medical Doctors, Physicians Assistants, and Nurse Practitioners, specializing in the practice of Psychiatry and are matched to individual needs through the person-centered planning process that may evolve through the course of treatment to meet the changing needs of the individual.

-Populations served include individuals with co-occurring disorders, developmental disabilities, adults with Serious Mental Illness and children with Serious Emotional Disturbance.
-Services are provided primarily in the offices of GIHN; however, the psychiatrists may also provide services in other locations that meet the needs of the persons served (e.g., hospital, nursing facility, other professional offices, etc.).
+Populations served include individuals with co-occurring disorders, intellectual developmental disabilities, adults with Serious Mental Illness and children with Serious Emotional Disturbance.
+Services are provided primarily in the offices of Gratiot Integrated Health Network; however, the Prescribers may also provide services in other locations that meet the needs of the persons served (e.g., hospital, nursing facility, other professional offices, etc.).
 In addition, Tele-Psychiatry is available on a limited basis.

 Services are initiated at the request of the individual, parent or legal guardian.
 Information from referral sources will be accepted after proper consent for release of information is obtained.
-Services will not be denied based on an individual’s inability to pay for services.
-Fees are determined on a sliding fee scale.
+Services will not be denied based on an individual’s inability to pay for services

 Eligibility criteria for Psychiatric services include individuals who have/are:

-- a primary DSM-IV diagnosis of Severe Emotional Disturbance, Serious Mental Illness, Co-occurring Disorder, or Developmental Disability
+- a primary DSM-V diagnosis of Severe Emotional Disturbance, Serious Mental Illness, Co-occurring Disorder, or Intellectual Developmental Disability

 - primary residence in Gratiot County

-- Medical Necessity (clinically appropriate; necessary to meet needs; consistent with diagnosis, symptomatology and functional impairments; most cost-effective option in the least restrictive environment; and consistent with clinical standards of care)
+- Medical Necessity (clinically appropriate; necessary to meet needs; consistent with diagnosis, symptomatology and functional impairments; in the least restrictive environment; and consistent with clinical standards of care)

 - the ability to benefit from generally accepted Psychiatric Program practices